 Wait, what?
 I was paying this woman to tell me 50/50 was out of the question.
 I still wonder if my ex had been talking to her on the side, before we got into our parenting plan negotiations.
 I was almost laughed out of the therapy session when I brought in my 50/50 schedule and my three books that told why co-parenting was better than custodial parenting.

-I lost everything.
 For every night I had my kids, my ex-wife had two nights.
 I fell into despair.
 Had I been more susceptible to alcoholism, I know this would’ve done the trick to slip me into the addiction.
 As it was I dealt with a nasty episode of depression.
 Ouch.
 AND I dealt with missing my kids twice as much as my newly divorced ex-wife had to.

 The deck is still stacked in the mom’s favor.
 In Texas, my home state, the man gets the non-custodial role in 80% of all divorces.
 The mom gets the house and the child support payment.
 I guess in a wealthy divorce that’s the split that makes everyone happy.
-Dad get’s less time with the kids but more time to make money.
-Mom get’s to hold on to her matriarch role and get paid well for the privilege of staying home with the kids.
+Dad gets less time with the kids but more time to make money.
+Mom get’s to hold on to her matriarch role and gets paid well for the privilege of staying home with the kids.

-The good news, I don’t ever have to go through that again.
+The good news, is I don’t ever have to go through that again.
 More good news, the state is doing 50/50 plans, with ZERO CHILD SUPPORT, about 50% of the time these days.
 And if the parents agree to joint custody and 50/50 parenting, the AG’s office doesn’t get involved.

 That’s not how it worked out for me and my kids.
 As a result, I will always have a sad place in my heart and memory about that time.
 But we’ve moved on.
 My kids are now 13 and 15 and we are entering a new “teen” phase of our relationship.
 And I have to hand it to my angry ex-wife, we’ve done a good job at being civil and keeping the relationship between us focused on being good parents first, and financial partners second.
 We’ve never gotten our priorities mixed up.
-Well, except for my wife’s angry move to involve the AG for enforcement of the decree when I was 60 days behind on child support.
+Well, except for my wife’s angry move to involve the AG for enforcement of the decree when I was a few days behind on child support.
 She will never be forgiven for that violation of trust and integrity.